Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: The PL classification algorithm

 \subsection{Important subroutines}

 \textsc{Up-Side-Down-Simplify} (USDS): This subroutine is the heart of our algorithm.
 It is relatively easy to describe, but details are very important.
-We point out that it is difficult to design a method which is efficient for both triangulations that can trivially be merged with a different class, as well as pathological cases needing millions, if not billions of moves to escape a local area of the Pachner graph.
+We point out that it is difficult to design a method which is efficient for both triangulations that can trivially be merged with a different class, as well as pathological cases needing millions, if not billions of moves to escape a local area of the Pachner graph (apart from the triangulation presented in \Cref{sec:pathological} resisting classification altogether, there are four more $4$-pentachoron triangulations requiring a large number of moves before being classified as standard).
 Extensive research has been done to find effective strategies to compare PL homeomorphism types for triangulated $4$-manifolds, see \Cref{sec:intro} for a detailed discussion.
 At least in the case of the census of small $4$-manifold triangulations, the below strategy yields the best results on a consistent basis.

-Our heuristic is a variation of a standard biased Markov chain-style random walk through the Pachner graph of a triangulation.
-We bias the sizes of the triangulations visited by the random walk around a fixed target size of $\hat{n}$ pentachora.
+Our heuristic is a slight variation of a standard biased Markov chain-style random walk through the Pachner graph of a triangulation.
+We bias the sizes of the triangulations visited by the random walk around a fixed target size of $\hat{n}$ pentachora (in our calculations, we used $8 \leq \hat{n} \leq 12$).
 If the current state of the random walk has more than $\hat{n}$ pentachora, an exponential penalty is imposed on choosing a Pachner move further increasing the size of the state.
 The same is true for a current state of smaller size than $\hat{n}$ and moves further reducing its size.

+The core idea of our approach lies in the type of moves we choose to increase and decrease the sizes of our triangulations: we use $2$-$4$-Pachner moves to increase the size of a triangulation, but $2$-$0$- edge- and triangle-moves to reduce the size of a triangulation.
+Moreover, we use standard $3$-$3$-Pachner moves to change triangulations while keeping their $f$-vector constant.

+Empirical evidence suggest, that this approach mixes triangulations much faster than by just using standard Pachner moves.
+This approach has already been used very successfully by the first author \cite{Burke-SoftwareJoCGver} in the search of minimal triangulations.
+The method used there is even simpler in structure than the one presented below.